c3d/xl/doc/HANDBOOK_2-evaluation.md

 of its shape that evokes scissors).
 The `:+` operator guarantees that all data is being copied, and that the new object is an independent copy of the original (hence the `+` character in it).
-The `:<` operator guarantees that all data is being moved, and forbids later use of the source on the right side of the operator.
+The `:<` operator may simply move ownership of the value if that is less expensive than copying it, and invalidates the right side of the operator, which may no longer be used.

 Depending on the data type, `:=` may correspond to a copy or a move.
 The precise details of which operator is selected and the associated